 After a surgical procedure

-On the first day after the surgical procedure, physical exertion must be avoided in order to not disturb the formation of a blood clot that protects the wound.
+On the first day after the surgical procedure, physical exertion must be avoided to not disturb the formation of a blood clot that protects the wound.
 For the first couple of days, it is not recommended to engage in activities that require a lot of physical effort (for example, sports) or to go to the sauna.
-Avoid touching the wound with your fingers, tongue or any object, and also avoid sucking on the wound.
+Avoid touching the wound with your fingers, tongue or any object, and avoid sucking on the wound.
 Do not clean the wound yourself.

 Pain